+- 54. Volf, After Our Likeness, 236.

+- 55. Ibid.

+- 56. Ibid.

-57. For Volf's constructive position see After Our Likeness, Part II, 127-282.
-For Volf, following Jürgen Moltmann, it is crucial for ecclesiology that the divine Persons not "dissolve into relations; the Father becomes fatherhood; the Son, sonship; and the Spirit, procession.
-Pure relations-the 'act of begetting,' the activity of being begotten, and that of procession can no more act in salvation history than they can be petitioned in prayer or praised in worship.
+- 57. For Volfs constructive position see After Our Likeness, Part II, 127-282.
+For Volf, following Jurgen Moltmann, it is crucial for ecclesiology that the divine Persons not "dissolve into relations; the Father becomes fatherhood; the Son, sonship; and the Spirit, procession.
+Understood in this way, these persons are not only superfluous but also incapable of action.
+Pure relations-the 'act of begetting,' the activity of being begotten, and that of procession-can no more act in salvation history than they can be petitioned in prayer or praised in worship.
 To do justice to the salvation history from which knowledge of the Trinity is actually acquired, one must conceive the trinitarian persons as subjects.
-God's external works are not to be attributed to the one undifferentiated divine essence, but rather proceed from the divine persons" (After Our Likeness, 205).
-Volf, however, has misunderstood the Trinitarian theology that he is criticizing: for a better account see Gilles Emery, or, "The Personal Mode of Trinitarian Action in St. Thomas Aquinas," trans.
-Matthew Levering, in his Trinity, Church, and the Human Person: Thomistic Essays (Notre Dame, IN: University of Notre Dame Press, 2000).
+God's external works are not to be attributed to the one undifferentiated divine essence, but rather proceed from the divine persons" [After Our Likeness, 205).
+Volf, however, has misunderstood the Trinitarian theology that he is criticizing: for a better account see Gilles Emery, o.p., "The Personal Mode of Trinitarian Action in St. Thomas Aquinas," trans.
+Matthew Levering, in his Trinity, Church, and the Human Person: Thomistic Essays (Naples, FL: Sapientia Press, 2007), 115-53; Thomas G. Wcinandy, of m cap, Does God Suffer?
+(Notre Dame, IN: University of Notre Dame Press, 2000).

-58. Avery Dulles, 53, examines Volf's After Our Likeness, as well as other contemporary ecclesiological approaches, in "The Trinity and Christian Unity," in God the Holy Trinity: Reflections on Christian Faith and Practice, ed.
+58. Avery Dulles, sj, examines Volfs After Our Likeness, as well as other contemporary ccclcsiological approaches, in "The Trinity and Christian Unity," in Godthe Holy Trinity: Reflections on Christian Faith and Practice, cd.
 Timothy George (Grand Rapids, MI: Baker